 In general, variable names reflect the content of the variable, with an 8 character limitation.
-For
+Generally, imputed/edited variables end with an "X".

 2.4.1 General

 Variables contained on this file were derived from the HC questionnaire itself, the MPC data collection instrument, or from the CAPI.
 The source of each variable is identified in Section D, entitled "Variable-Source Crosswalk."
 Sources for each variable are indicated in one of four ways: (1) variables which are derived from CAPI or assigned in sampling are so indicated; (2) variables which come from one or more specific questions have those numbers and the questionnaire section indicated in the "Source" column; (3) variables constructed from multiple questions using complex algorithms are labeled "Constructed" in the "Source" column; and (4) variables which have been imputed are so indicated.